igordosreis/boilerplate-frontend/README.md

 ### Requirements

-- Node v16+
+- Node ^16

-- npm v8+
+- npm ^8

-- Volta for automatically managing Node and npm versions
+- Volta if you want to automatically manage Node and npm versions

 ### Getting started